-Now, a few months into our preschool at home journey, I’m getting more confident.
+Now, as we’ve fully embarked on our preschool at home journey, I’m getting more confident.
 I can give a brief answer, with my head held high, that won’t leave me second-guessing my choice.
-And while I don’t need to defend the choices that my husband and I have made for our daughter’s education, I feel proud of the good work we’re doing at home.
+And while I don’t need to defend the choices that my husband and I have made for our children’s education, I feel proud of the good work we’re doing at home.
 These are the reasons why we chose to have preschool at home- and love it!

 When Miss H was about 19 months old, my mom got her a beautiful wooden cradle for her dolls for Christmas.
 We hadn’t played too much baby doll make-believe yet, but she loved holding them and took her little LaLa with her everywhere.
 On Christmas morning, when we pulled back the blanket that covered the cradle, she started rocking it and singing, “Baby ni-night!”
 She ran to grab her dolly and a blanket.
-How did she know exactly what the gift was, and what to do with it?
+We were shocked that she knew just what to do with her gift.
 How did she know to sing her baby to sleep before tucking her gently into bed?

-My mom asked me, “How did she know that it was a rocking baby bed?”
-I smiled, kind of sadly, because I knew how .
+When my mom asked me where she had learned this, I smiled, kind of sadly, because I knew.
 She had learned these things at daycare.
 I worked full-time until Miss H was over two years old.
 Even though I knew I missed some special moments when she wasn’t with me, missing out on learning made me the saddest.

 I wanted to be there the moment something clicked.
 Getting to watch her construct learning on her own, or see her eyes light up when she successfully completed a task.